askpatrickw/makernotes/docs/machines/cnc-wood.md

 Let everyone in the wood shop know before you turn on the router so they can also put on hearing protection.
 Close the door to the wood shop as well.

 When the router is running, you should be ready to PAUSE the CNC with the mouse, or turn off the CNC completely by using the switch with red tape on it.
 This means you're standing at the keyboard area.

+### Fusion 360 Designing

+**Coming Soon**
+I run  MacOS and I want to focus my learning on Fusion 360 which I also use for Electronics work.
+So this is my process and when I dial it in, I'll share here.

 ## CNC Setup